karunakarrao/DevOps/Terraform/Terraform Basics.md

 Lab-5: define variables in bulk using `variable.tfvars`
 -------------------------------------------------------
-we can name the `variable.tfvars` with any name but extension should be with `.tfvars`.
+we can name the `variable.tfvars` with any name but extension should be with `.tfvars`. variables are automatically loaded when the files are create with name `terraform.tfvars`, `*.auto.tfvars`, `terraform.tfvars.json`, `*.auto.tfvars.json` the files are automatically loaded in the env. else we need to use argument `-var-file variable.tfvars`

 variables.tf
 --------------